valkey-io/valkey-doc/topics/java.md

 When you deploy your application, use TLS and follow the [security](/docs/management/security/) guidelines.

-Before connecting your application to the TLS-enabled Redis server, ensure that your certificates and private keys are in the correct format.
+Before connecting your application to the TLS-enabled Valkey server, ensure that your certificates and private keys are in the correct format.

 To convert user certificate and private key from the PEM format to `pkcs12`, use this command: